MeelisM/astro-portfolio/README.md

 - IAM roles and policies for GitHub Actions to interact with AWS securely.
 - ACM SSL certificate for HTTPS support, validated via Cloudflare DNS.
 - Cloudflare DNS records to point to CloudFront for both `www` and `@` domains.
+- AWS Lambda & Amazon DynamoDB to track the number of visitors.

 Initialize Terraform: